zhengxiawu/pytorch-cifar/README.md

 ## Learning rate adjustment
 The learning rate is adjusted by the consine learning schedular.

-Resume the training with `python main.py --resume --lr=0.1`
+Resume the training with `python main.py --lr=0.1 --model_name resnet18`